rern/RuneOS/README.md

 	- Note for USB drive:
 		- For hard drives or faster-than-SD-card thumb drives.
 		- It takes less than 20 minutes for the whole process with a decent download speed.
+		- Boot from USB drive:
 			- Running without powered USB hub succeeded with SSD but failed with normal hard drive.
-		- Normal hard drives needs a powered USB hub to have it spin up some 5+ seconds before boot.
+			- Normal hard drives needs external power, e.g., powered USB hub, to have it spin up 5+ seconds before boot.
 ---

 ### Prepare partitions